KRusselAlex/docker-projet-alexrussel/React Native Dockerfile/documentation.md

 npx create-react-app "name of react app"

 ```
-#### follow all the step to install what you need to start your vue js app
+#### follow all the step to install what you need to start your native app

 #### create a file copy ths dockerfile in the root of the directory